cardano-scaling/hydra/docs/docs/getting-started/demo/without-docker.md

 ## Seeding The Network

-You can use the `seed-devnet.sh` script by passing it the path/command to a cardano-cli and hydra-node executable to use, instead of having it using the Docker container.
+From the `demo` folder you can use the `seed-devnet.sh` script by passing it the path/command to a cardano-cli and hydra-node executable to use, instead of having it using the Docker container.
 For example:

 <TerminalWindow>